Significant-Gravitas/AutoGPT/README.md

 ```

 ### DeepLake Setup
-[DeepLake](https://app.activeloop.ai) is an open-source, highly scalable multi-modal vector database that can easily scale up to billions of rows and provide fast relevant search.
+[DeepLake](https://app.activeloop.ai) is an open-source, highly scalable multi-modal vector database that supports audios, videos, texts and images.
+It can easily scale up to billions of rows and provide fast relevant search.
-Just install deeplake with the following command:
+install deeplake with the following command:
 `pip install deeplake`
+set following environment variables:
+MEMORY_BACKEND = "deeplake"
+ACTIVELOOP_TOKEN = None
+ACTIVELOOP_DATASET = "mem://AutoGPT"

 **Optional:**
 - set `ACTIVELOOP_DATASET` in `.env` to change deeplake dataset name as you want, `mem://AutoGPT` is the default name.